manorrock/persian/README.md

 ## Verify the server is up and running

-Create a `settings.xml` file with the content from the snippet below:
+Create a `settings.xml` file with the content from the snippet below, or rename the `settings.xml.template` in the root directory of this project to `settings.xml`:

 ```
 <?xml version="1.0" encoding="UTF-8"?>